Klaasen and Jansen star as Proteas rout England

 Jansen finished on 75 not out, off just 42 balls, smashing three fours and half a dozen sixes.

 The English struggled to come to terms with a boisterous new ball burst from Jansen, who took two wickets and Lungi Ngidi, who picked up Jonny Bairstow.
 By the 10th over, they’d lost four wickets, including that of Ben Stokes, their magnificent match-winner, who was playing his first match in a month, after a hip injury.
-Stokes fell to an excellent caught and bowled effort from Kagiso Rabada and by the time Gerlad Coetzee dismissed both Buttler and Harry Brook in the same over, the contest was effectively over.
+Stokes fell to an excellent caught-and-bowled effort from Kagiso Rabada and by the time Gerald Coetzee dismissed both Buttler and Harry Brook in the same over, the contest was effectively over.

 There was some lusty hitting at the end from Mark Wood and Gus Atkinson, but it was only a bit of fun after a very difficult day for England, whose World Cup chances now hang by a thread.